bigu21/ionic-plugins-keyboard/README.md

 - native.keyboardshow
   * A number `keyboardHeight` is given on the event object, which is the pixel height of the keyboard.

 - native.keyboardhide

+- native.keyboardchange(iOS only) - Fired whenever keyboard properties are changed
+    * A number `keyboardHeight` is given on the event object, which is the pixel height of the keyboard.

 Keyboard.hideKeyboardAccessoryBar
 =================